cs3org/OCM-API/README.md

 In both cases, when the Resource is a folder and the Receiving Server accesses a resource within that shared folder, it SHOULD append its relative path to that URL.

-Additionally, if `protocol.<protocolname>.permissions` include `mfa-enforced`, the Receiving Server MUST ensure that the Receiving Party has been authenticated with MFA.
+Additionally, if `protocol.<protocolname>.requirements` include `mfa-enforced`, the Receiving Server MUST ensure that the Receiving Party has been authenticated with MFA.

 # Share Deletion
 A `"SHARE_ACCEPTED"` notification followed by a `"SHARE_UNSHARED"` notification is